 When I started my career it was a red flag and considered dangerous and contraindicated to treat a patient with a therapeutic international normalised ratio (INR).
 Today it is the standard-of-care, the opposite, and this is due to work I did with my mentor Andrea Natale.

 What are the advantage and disadvantages of robotic catheter navigation compared to manual, when treating atrial fibrillation?

 Robotic navigation of ablation has the advantage of no exposure of X–rays to the physician and provides excellent contact and precision.
-The disadvantages are the work flow and the cost.
+The disadvantages are the workflow and cost.

 What impact have cardiac resynchronisation therapy devices had on treating cardiac arrhythmias?

 They have improved mortality outcomes and the quality of life for many people.
-With resynchronisation devices we are able to give patients improved exercise tolerance.
-There is also a reduced need for remodelling (reduction in LV chamber size and measures of mitral regurgitation), reduced mortality, and reduced need for hospitalisation in patients in sinus rhythm.
+With resynchronisation devices, we are able to give patients improved exercise tolerance.
+There is also a reduced need for remodeling (reduction in LV chamber size and measures of mitral regurgitation), reduced mortality, and reduced need for hospitalisation in patients in sinus rhythm.